sayugithubin/Expense-tracker/README.md

 # Expense-Tracker

-The Expense Tracker is a full-stack MERN application that allows users to manage their expenses efficiently.
+The Expense Tracker is a full-stack MERN + Firebase application that allows users to manage their expenses efficiently.
 Users can log their incomes and expenses, view summaries, and gain insights through interactive data visualizations.
-This project helps in budgeting and understanding spending habits.
+Firebase is used for Authentication and Cloud Firestore Database, ensuring scalability and security.

 ## Table of contents
 - [Installation].(#installation)